 Not every pair of women's sunglasses we tested comes with a case.
 For the ones that do, we compared them to each other, considering protection and ease of use.
 We also considered any other accessories that come with each pair, like cleaning cloths and screwdrivers.

-There seems to be an endless sea of sunglasses out there to choose from and it can be difficult to evaluate the style and effectiveness just by scrolling through websites.
+There seems to be an endless sea of sunglasses out there to choose from, and it can be challenging to evaluate the style and effectiveness just by scrolling through websites.
+Depending on your face shape, style preferences, and lens needs, sunglasses can be a tough purchase.
 We did our best to put every one of the sunglasses in this review to the test to bring you an accurate and thorough picture of which pairs perform the best and which will look best on your face.

 — Maggie Brandenburg